 Thanksgiving arrived and Megan pasted a smile on her face for her favorite holiday, but I could tell she was getting angrier by the day.
 No one else would have noticed, but when you live with someone for as long as we had, reading your partner becomes instinctive.
 It was for me at any rate.
 Megan was less skilled at figuring me out and making notes for the next time we ventured down those dark paths.
 The World’s Worst Houseguest would be there for dinner and was bringing a plus-one.
 No problem where I was concerned given the amount of food we typically cook for varied list of potential guests, but my girl wasn’t thrilled about that either.
 There simply comes a time when everything someone does irritates you and Jeff had crossed that point with Megan almost from the get go.

 I certainly don’t blame her.
 The guy was a total nightmare to have in the house.
 He was out at all hours “networking” to find a gig and slept until three in the afternoon before hanging out and doing it again.
 The alarm turning off at oh-dark-thirty would wake Megan every time and finding sleep again was never a straightforward process.
 I sleep like the dead ten seconds after my head hits the pillow.
-I rarely wake unless my son does so first and cries out for assistance.
 I could take the dude’s idiosyncrasies in stride like I did with everything else, but well before Christmas I would become much more aggressive in ejecting our unwanted guest.

 When the front door was replaced and all the locks along with it, his ouster became fait accompli.